shannaurelle/shann-dragon-book-portfolio/Chapter1.md

 use ones and zeroes, the context already built into them may differ, which makes two different machines understand the same code in a different manner.

+That is really cool isn't it?
+I didn't know about compilers and translations like those special buddy languages have in common before.
+I came up with it while writing this chapter, though these only cover a small portion of what these little translating magic called compilers and interpreters can do.
+Aside from simulations, search engines, and your favorite voice assistants like Siri, you can use these to also make old games made for one machine work for another!
+I particularly love gaming, and I often get frustrated when this game X of mine can't even be played into some gadget I commonly use.
+The key message when you want to say whether this activity can be close to compilers or interpreters is one word: replacement.
+If there's something hard, and yet it can be replaced into another thing which is easy, then a compiler or interpreter can be used as a tool to make it happen.
+Note however that replacements can be imperfect.
+This is a limitation to compilers or interpreters as well.
+Translations can get lost in meaning the more they are applied, and compilers and interpreters are never fail-safe.

+I hope you understand how replacements are the central theme to this section.
+Nothing can compare to the original.
+If it has to be exact and precise all the time, copying rather than replacing should be the goal.
+However, if a replacement is fine for you, or even more desirable than the original, then welcome!
+You will enjoy how to create replacements for different kinds of actions performed using languages with compiler design and construction :>